 Joanne and Stephen become foster parents for Fostering People in 2012.
 Joanne previously worked in the care industry, but didn't receive the job satisfaction she was yearning for.
-Fostering presented the couple with an ideal solution, allowing Joanne a career caring for children whilst offering a loving safe and stable home for children in need.
+Fostering presented the couple with an ideal solution, allowing Joanne a career caring for children whilst offering a lovir safe and stable home for children in nee applied to become his permanent foster parents, which means Joanne and Stephen are his forever family.